Class meets outdoors every day 8 - 9 AM

 Jennifer Vanderleeden (Thursdays) Venmo: @Jennifer-Vanderleeden

-Jen is 200 RYT certified and has been teaching in the valley since 2010.
-She has many more hours of training in Vinyasa, Hatha, and Hot Vinyasa.
+Jennifer Vanderleeden has been a student of yoga for the past twenty+ years and has been teaching in the valley since 2010.
+She is known for her calming presence, relaxing voice, and skillful guidance.
+Her classes are strong, upbeat and focused on alignment.
 Her teaching is steeped in mindfulness, precision, and the practice of loving kindness.
-Students will experience challenging, balanced sequences that help them to be present and centered, allowing them to let go of their daily stressors, distractions, and doubts.
-Jen strives to provide lightness, love, and a sense of calm to her students that they can then transfer into their daily lives off of the mat.
+Students will experience challenging, balanced sequences that enable them to be present and to let go of their daily distractions and doubts.

 Ilana was first introduced to yoga in 1991 in high school gym class, and was instantly enamored with the peace and tranquility the simple yet profound practice offered.
 She was in awe of the transformation she felt in her body and mind, and while she didn’t yet know the role yoga would play in her life, she knew the story had just begun.

 She formally pursued the field of Psychology and a career as a Medical Speech Therapist, all the while engaging in self-study of yoga, meditation and spirituality.
 She eventually enrolled in a 200 hour vinyasa yoga teacher training at the Kripalu Center for Yoga & Health - simply because she wanted to learn more, not to actually become a yoga teacher … but as John Lennon said, “life is what happens to you while you're busy making other plans”.

 Now, in addition to leading classes, workshops and private yoga and mindfulness/life coaching sessions in Amherst and online, she teaches on the online platform 'The Thread Yoga Collective' and works as a faculty member at the Kripalu Center where she teaches classes and works in the School of Yoga.